rossh2/counterfactual-model-generation/README.md

 Finally, model generation is located in `Model`: it declares the structure of the model in `ModelStructures.hs`, with time handling split out into a separate module `Times.hs` for ease of importing (and because there is a lot of verbose mapping code related to time and tenses).
 Model generation occurs in `ModelGeneration.hs`, which has two primary methods: one to generate minimal models for sentences, and another to combine two models.
 This is tested in `Test/ModelGenerationTests.hs`, which exhaustively tests that a minimal model is either generated or not for all the possible felicitous and infelicitous conditional discourse examples involving _pass_ and _fail_.

 In the future, `Main.hs` will provide a convenient entry point to the whole codebase to pass in a sentence and view the generated model, but right now the two test classes are the best way to interact with the code.

-# Remaining Work

-## Fundamental Questions

-### Model Generation

-* Should _take_ and _retake_ have the same propositions - i.e. if a model contains the presupposition _Charlie takes the test_ and we add the information _Charlie retakes the test_, does that overwrite the presupposition or does the model contain both?
-This relates to the issue below about handling (non-)repeatable predicates more nicely.

-### Data Structures and Grammar

-* What is the correct name for words such as _tomorrow_ and _yesterday_?
-They're analysed as (pronominal) nouns apparently, but they can occur in places that other nouns cannot and so need to be handled differently in the toy grammar.
-Do other nouns exist which behave in this way but are not temporal?
-German has _zuhause_ for _at home_.
-Should my grammar account for this even if English doesn't have any?

-## Missing Implementation

-### Must Have

-### Should Have

-* Parse presuppositions - can be somewhat hard-coded if necessary, but handle them somehow
-* Compositional semantics for event meanings, rather than strings

-### Nice to Have (Stretch Goals)

-* Handle special accommodation options for _didn't fail_
-* Model repeatability of e.g. test-taking in lexicon (is there a better way than just generating the presupposition of test not taken?)
-Mesh this nicely with the  `Repetition` flag on _retake_, right now _retake_ is an entirely separate predicate.
-* Teach model generation that any time in past (e.g. _yesterday_) conflicts with the general time `Past` when generating models
-* Handle/check how well mixed time conditionals e.g. _If Charlie went to the review session today, he would pass his test tomorrow_. or _If he had gone shopping yesterday, then he would still have food (now/in the future)._ are handled.
-(Some of them should be handled now that each event has its own time, but certainly the latter doesn't match the heuristic used for consequent times.)
-* Handle expanding event horizon / reverse Sobel sequences

-## Testing & Safety

-* In `ModelGeneration > addProp`, consider checking whether set of props is actually consistent rather than just relying on the first match being the only match

-* Unit tests for specific model generation
-* Add ice-cream examples to unit tests
-* Add _not taken yet_ examples to unit tests
-* Unit tests for `combineModels` specifically?
-(Or handle only by checking felicity for discourses, which calls this)
-* Update `Main.hs` to be a useful interface (separate to `ParsingTests.hs` and `ModelGenerationTests.hs`)